Abang Long Fadil 2: Plot

-At the same time, Wak is shocked when his father was still alive, and that he has ordered his gang to attack his own son, and almost defeats Taji's gangs, including Rudy.
-Wak fights with his father but is unable to do is and is defeated.
+At the same time, Wak is shocked that his father was still alive and that he has ordered his gang to attack his son, and he almost defeats Taji's gangs, including Rudy.
+Wak fights with his father but is unable to do it and is defeated.
 Taji tries to kill Wak, but is instead killed by Tiger.
 He explains to Wak Doyok that Fadil was a subordinate gangster.
-Wak gets angry, and orders him to kill Fadil.
+Wak gets angry and orders him to kill Fadil.
 Tiger proposes that he will help Wak in exchange for half of the 10 million RM.

-Tiger kidnaps Yana and both Wak.
-Tiger keeps Yana hostage in the warehouse area, and he blackmails Fadil in order to give the locket.
+Tiger and Wak keep Yana hostage in the warehouse area, and he blackmails Fadil to give the locket.
 Fadil decides to get some weapons and recruits Cobra to help him.
-Fadil later arrives at the warehouse where he throws the locket to Wak, in which he unties Yana, but Tiger and Wak teamed up together to kill Fadil before.
-Fadil and Yana escapes from Wak but to no avail.
+Fadil later arrives at the warehouse, where he throws the locket to Wak, who unties Yana, but Tiger and Wak teamed up together to kill Fadil before.
+Fadil and Yana escape from Wak but to no avail.
 While Cobra fights with Tiger to avenge his brother's death.
-Fadil wants to kill Wak, until Tiger aims Fadil's AK47 at him and Yana aims her glock at Tiger.
+Fadil wants to kill Wak until Tiger aims Fadil's AK47 at him and Yana aims her Glock at Tiger.
 Inspector Wahab and Inspector Shuib surround all the warehouse areas.
-Fadil calls out Inspector Wahab to be a corrupt police officer, upon hearing that, Inspector Shuib aims at Inspector Wahab.
+Fadil calls out Inspector Wahab for being a corrupt police officer; upon hearing that, Inspector Shuib aims at Inspector Wahab.
 But Inspector Wahab explains that Fadil was innocent.
-As Inspector Wahab assigned Rudy to work as one of Tajis Men, he reveals to everyone that the man of Tiger is actually Ali.
+As Inspector Wahab assigned Rudy to work as one of Taji's men, he revealed to everyone that the man of Tiger was actually Ali.

-Ali explained that he has a crush on Yana and continued to murder people, as he liked the attention that she gave to Tiger, and even said that his reason of wanting to retire is to be with Yana, even though she told Ali that she liked Fadil instead, much to Ali's disappointment.
-The police tries to arrest Wak when Cobra approached the group with an M16 with a grenade launcher attached, and decided to kill all of them by launching a grenade, in which it misses everyone.
-Cobra starts shooting at everyone but he is finally killed by Ali.
-Inspector Wahab and Inspector Shuib chases Ali up to an area full of explosive oil, in which it explodes when Wahab and Shuib shoots at it.
+Ali explaines that he has a crush on Yana and continued to murder people, as he liked the attention that she gave to Tiger.
+He even said that his reason for wanting to retire is to be with Yana, even though she told Ali that she liked Fadil instead, much to Ali's disappointment.
+The police tried to arrest Wak when Cobra approached the group with an M16 with a grenade launcher attached, and decided to kill all of them by launching a grenade, which is missed by everyone.
+Cobra starts shooting at everyone, but Ali finally kills him.
+Inspector Wahab and Inspector Shuib chase Ali up to an area full of explosive oil, which explodes when Wahab and Shuib shoot at it.
 Ali revives, but Inspector Wahab shoots Ali to death.
 Wak fights with Fadil again, until Wak defeats Fadil.
-Wak wanted to kill Fadil, but he was saved by Yana who took the bullet for Fadil in her shoulder.
+Wak wants to kill Fadil who was saved by Yana by taking the bullet for Fadil in her shoulder.
 Fadil gets frustrated, then fought Wak.
-Fadil managed to defeat him and he is arrested, and Yana is sent to hospital after being shot by Wak.
-Inspector Wahab and Inspector Shuib thanked Fadil for assisting the police and frees him.
+Fadil manages to defeat him, and he is arrested, and Yana is sent to the hospital after being shot by Wak.
+Inspector Wahab and Inspector Shuib thanks Fadil for assisting the police and frees him.